Running Jobs

 If the job is currently running, you will get node information.
 If it has completed, you will not.

-sacct -j jobid --format=User,JobID,Jobname,partition,state,time,start,end,elapsed,nnodes,ncpus,nodelist
+sacct -j jobid --format=User,JobID,Jobname,partition,state,time,start,end,elapsed,nnodes,ncpus,nodelist,ReqMem

 or slist jobid